Skip to content

 class ClientSend extends Thread {

-// and sending them to a server via a TCP client passed as a parameter
+// and send them to a server via a tcp client passed in parameter

 public ClientSend(Socket client){